fbpx

 Marketing

-Make sure you're getting the most out of Twitter with this simple Twitter audit approach.
-We look at your profile, audience, and tweets, so everything gets covered.
+This simple audit approach will ensure you're getting the most out of X (formerly Twitter).
+We’ll look at your profile, audience, and posts, so everything is covered.

-To get the most out of Twitter you need to keep your account in good shape and have a decent understanding of who is following you.
-The Twitter audit process that we’ve laid out below will keep you on top of your Twitter game.
+To get the most out of X (formerly Twitter), you need to keep your account in good shape and have a good understanding of your followers.
+The X audit process we've outlined below will keep you on top of your X game.

-If you fancy skipping to a particular section, you can do so now:
+If you want to jump to a specific section, you can do so from here:

-Without goals and aims, you’ll find a Twitter audit very hard.
-What success looks like for a charity could be very different to what it looks like to coffee shop.
-So you need to know what you want to achieve to best analyze what you’ve got.
+Before you start, you might want to consider reviewing your social media strategy.
+Specifically, your goals and objectives.
+Without goals and objectives, you'll find an audit very difficult.
+What success looks like for a charity might be very different from what it looks like for a coffee shop.
+So, you need to know what you want to achieve to best analyze what you've got.

 Audit your profile